This is the fourth chapter in the #PackYourBag series. With the six items in our “backpack,” we’re giving you tools to help fund your classroom.

 Chances are, if something made you feel all warm and fuzzy, it might do the same for a potential donor.

 Want more examples, statistics, and motivation?
-Check out our Teacher Fundraising 101 guide.
+Check out our Fundraising Guide for Teachers.